-Getting Marketing Off the GenAI Hamster Wheel
+Getting Marketing Off the Generative AI Hamster Wheel

-GenAI isn’t the next marketing fad
+Generative AI isn’t the next marketing fad

 Skepticism is a marketer’s survival instinct.
 We’ve seen our fair share of “next big things” that flamed out faster than Clubhouse after its exclusive-invite phase.
 But AI?
 This isn’t another flash in the pan.
-AI is already reshaping marketing.
-Not as a futuristic concept, but as a tangible, force that’s working alongside us to automate business processes and create better materials – faster, and at scale.
+Generative AI is already reshaping marketing.
+Not as a futuristic concept, but as a tangible force that’s working alongside us to automate business processes and create better materials – faster, and at scale.

-The results aren’t just theoretical; we’ve seen them firsthand with our teams at Park & Battery and are investing to integrate GenAI across our business.
+The results aren’t just theoretical; we’ve seen them firsthand with our teams at Park & Battery and are integrating Generative AI across our business.
 Our aim is nothing less than 30% improvements in productivity across core tasks.
 And in this post – and several more to come – we’re going to share concepts and approaches to help get marketers up and running.

 Don’t get me wrong, there are challenges.
-Research shows that 75% of marketing leaders, 70% of sales leaders, and 67% of service leaders feel their organizations aren’t prepared because of the challenges to adopting GenAI.
+Research from Boston Consulting Group shows that 75% of marketing leaders, 70% of sales leaders, and 67% of service leaders feel their organizations aren’t prepared because of the challenges to adopting Generative AI.
 Common challenges include:

 • Aligning on where to start